-OCAD University (OCAD U) is Canada’s university of the imagination, engaged in transformative education, scholarship, research, and innovation.
+OCAD University (OCAD U) is Canada’s university of the imagination, engaged in transformative education, scholarship, research and innovation.
 Located in Toronto, OCAD U offers programs such as Advertising, Digital Futures, Drawing and Painting, and Indigenous Visual Culture.
-It makes vital contributions to the fields of art, design, and media through local and global cultural initiatives, while providing expert knowledge and discovery across a wide range of disciplines.
-For more information, please visit http://www.ocadu.ca/
+It makes vital contributions to the fields of art, design and media through local and global cultural initiatives, while providing expert knowledge and discovery across a wide range of disciplines.
+Read more about OCAD U.

-OCAD U’s admission requirements are divided into different types of learners.
-Each type has different requirements and admission policies.
+OCAD U’s admission requirements are divided into different categories of learners.
+Each category has different requirements and admission policies.
 Select the category that describes you best and then find the admission requirements specific to your category.